When it comes to medical operations, such as hair transplant surgeries, there is no room for failure.

 And make sure your physician knows what they’re doing.

 Not all hair transplant surgeons can be called “hair transplant doctors.”

 Let me explain:

 Dermatologists specialize in skin and hair disorders, and they’re the ones who should be doing hair transplantation surgeries for a successful outcome.

-As a dermatologist, I can assure you that there is always room for doubt if the physician you’re working with isn’t a dermatologist.
-It’s likely that they won’t be able to understand the reasons behind
+As a dermatologist, I can assure you there is always room for doubt if the physician you’re working with isn’t a dermatologist.
+Likely, they won’t be able to understand the reasons behind

 As I’ve said, if your hair transplant surgery went great, you’ll be the one that determines the success of the hair transplantation.

 You need to give your body everything it needs to help it keep the transplanted hair follicles.

 - Avoiding harmful habits such as excessive smoking and drinking,